anynines/a9s-cli-v2/e2e-tests/Readme.md

     * [Recommended but optional] Install the Docker Pull Through Registry as this will speed up the test execution reducing the runtime to about 20%.
     * Ensure that you have installed both Ruby and Bundler.
     * Execute `bundle install`

+### Failing Fast

+During development it is often helpful to stop the test suite execution after the first failing test.
+The test environment is then in a suitable state to debug the failing test.

+This behavior can be achieved by executing:

+    bundle exec rspec --fail-fast

+### Executing Test by its Description

+    bundle exec rspec --fail-fast -e "verifies the execution of a9s version"

 ## Test Logs